letelescope/ascom-flat-panel/README.md

 #### Pre-compiled installer

-The installer is pined on the each release [releases page](https://github.com/letelescope/ascom-flat-panel/releases/).
+The installer is pined on each release [releases page](https://github.com/letelescope/ascom-flat-panel/releases/).

 1. From the wanted release, download the file "FFFPv1_Setup.exe".